 Adrienne Drobnies is a Canadian poet and scientist living in Vancouver.
 Her first book of poetry Salt and Ashes was released by Signature Editions in 2019.
+It won the 2020 Fred Kerner Book Award from the Canadian Authors Association and was long listed for the Fred Cogswell Award for Excellence in Poetry.
 Adrienne is a graduate of the Simon Fraser University Writer’s Studio and received her doctorate in chemistry from the University of California Berkeley.
 Her origins are in Texas and California and she has spent most of her life in Toronto and Vancouver.
 Her poetry has appeared in Canadian literary magazines, including The Antigonish Review, Event, Riddle Fence, The Toronto Quarterly, and The Maynard, as well as The Cider Press Review and Sow’s Ear’s Review in the US, and Popshot Magazine in the UK.
+One of her poems was selected for BC Poetry in Transit 2020.
 She is an editor of a collection of poetry in French, Poèmes sur Mesure, by her late husband Alain Fournier.
 Her poetry has received honourable mention in the Compton Poetry Prize and was shortlisted for the 2015 Vallum Award for poetry.
 Her long poem “Randonnées” won the Gwendolyn MacEwen Award for Best Suite of Poems by an Emerging Poet and was a finalist for the CBC literary award for poetry.

 I once stared a bear in the face in the middle of the night but came to no harm.
 Years ago, I was assaulted by a stranger on a street in Oakland and escaped.
 I have written about one and not yet written about the other.